Police related deaths

 National Police Chiefs’ Council Surrey Police

-Concerns summary Ongoing risks exist due to delayed training for Domestic Abuse Team staff and supervisors on updated policies.
+Concerns summary (AI summary) Ongoing risks exist due to delayed training for Domestic Abuse Team staff and supervisors on updated policies.
 There is also no system for effective supervisory review of initial risk assessments and safeguarding plans.

 Andrew Kitson